-P8DDR is initialized to H'F0 in modes 1 to 4 and H'E0 in modes 5 to 7 by a reset and in hardware standby mode.
-In software standby mode it retains its previous setting, so if a P8DDR bit is set to 1 while port 8 acts as an I/O port, the corresponding pin maintains its output state in software standby mode.
+P8DDR is initialized to H'E0 or H'F0 by a reset and in hardware standby mode.
+The reset value depends on the operating mode.
+In software standby mode P8DDR retains its previous setting.
+If a P8DDR bit is set to 1, the corresponding pin maintains its output state in software standby mode.

 P8DR is an 8-bit readable/writable register that stores output data for pins $P8_4$ to $P8_0$.
-While port 8 acts as an output port, the value of this register is output.
 When a bit in P8DDR is set to 1, if port 8 is read the value of the corresponding P8DR bit is returned.
 When a bit in P8DDR is cleared to 0, if port 8 is read the corresponding pin level is read.